Specialisations

 Course 1: Inflammation and Pathophysiology

-appraise immunity to microbes
+- Learn immunity to microbes and viruses.

 Course 2: Inflammation and Pathophysiology - Engineering the Immune System, Treatment of Disease

-explain and design antibody engineering
+- Explain and design antibody engineering.

-explain and design cell therapy
+- Explain and design cell therapy.

-assess the potential of microbiome targeting
+- Assess the potential of microbiome targeting.

 Nutrition, Physical Activity and Metabolism